kelvinkoon/ece491-group30/README.md

 ## Environment Deployment<a name="zh-cn_topic_0228757083_section1759513564117"></a>

-1. Go to the directory where the application code is located, such as: $HOME/AscendProjects/sample_bodypose/.
+1. Go to the project directory.

-    **cd $HOME/AscendProjects/sample_bodypose/**

 2. Modify the configuration file, if you need to view the detection results using presenter server for the live input or video source.